aniqp/clubhub-app/README.md

 * Set firebase config info in node-react-app/client/src/components/Firebase/firebase.js

-**Service account key for Firebase app needs to be in node-react-app/serviceAccountKey**
+**IMPORTANT: Service account key for Firebase app needs to be in the node-react-app directory**

 To start the application, run the following command in the *node-react-app* directory: